-After a wet Spring the weather finally came good and we had good days with any rain falling in the evenings.
-The mountains were at their absolute best – greener than ever and with one of the best displays ever of alpine flowers.
+After a wet Spring the weather finally came good and we had good days with any rain we had falling in the evenings.
+The mountains were at their absolute best – greener than ever and with one of the best displays of alpine flowers for years.

 We started in Llanes on the coast where the group had done a couple of days hiking along the beautiful Coastal Camino de Santiago and drove via Oviedo to Somiedo – three days of truly idyllic hiking followed and the hotel – a beautifully restored ´Palacio´couldn´t have been better.
 This area is perhaps my favourite in Northern Spain – the scenery, the lack of people – we hardly saw anyone on some of the most beautiful hikes you can do anywhere – people´s genuine hospitality in the villages and the traditional pastoral way of life which still hangs on in this corner of 21st Century Europe.

 The next part of the trip was in the Picos near the famous peak of Naranjo de Bulnés/Uriellu.
 Again we stayed in a great hotel which gave us the best dinners of the trip including superb salads, great fish and locally produced beef.
 Again we had some great hikes with a classic route up to the foot of Uriellu and another circuiting around a less frequented sierra to the North.
 Here there were high hay meadows, a long descent down a ridge with wonderful views and a beautiful labyrinth of karstic limestone with gnarled old Beech trees where we felt as if we would see a Hobbit any moment!